 This is the worst.
-I wear contacts, so I have to touch my eyeballs at least twice a day and I cook with a lot of hot peppers.
+I wear contacts, so I touch my eye a couple of times a day and I cook with a lot of hot peppers.
 For this reason, I always wear gloves.

 If you get pepper oil in your eyes when wearing contacts, take them out as soon as you possibly can.
 Throw them away: getting the pepper oil off them will be practically impossible.

 I’ve found that my tears tend to get rid of the burn, but here are some additional solutions I’ve come across.

-(1) Blink fast to tear up the eyes: Blinking will cause an influx in tears and help in flushing out the capsaicinoids.
+(1) 😭 Blink fast to tear up the eyes: Blinking will cause an influx in tears and help in flushing out the capsaicinoids.

-While milk does not remove the oily particles, it will reduce the sting.
+While milk does not remove the oily particles, it can reduce the sting.
 Milk contains dairy fat which eliminates the capsaicin’s ability to produce heat.

 To apply this method, take a large bowl and fill it with cold whole milk and then soak the affected area for relief.
 You can also use a spray bottle to make it easier to rinse the eyes especially if you don’t have access to a bowl.
-If you don’t have whole milk around you can use any cold dairy product.